Geospatial-Reasoning-Driven Vocabulary-Agnostic Remote Sensing Semantic Segmentation: Experiments

 \subsection{Quantitative Evaluation}

-The quantitative evaluation results on LoveDA and GID5 benchmarks are summarized in Table~\ref{tab:loveda_comparison} and Table~\ref{tab:gid5_comparison}, respectively.
-We compared our proposed GR-CoT (Ours Dynamic) against other open-vocabulary methods, including CAT-Seg \cite{cho2024cat} and RSKT-Seg \cite{li2025exploring}.
+The quantitative evaluation results on the LoveDA and GID5 benchmarks are summarized in Table~\ref{tab:loveda_comparison} and Table~\ref{tab:gid5_comparison}, respectively.
+We compare the proposed GR-CoT framework with representative open-vocabulary segmentation methods, including CAT-Seg \cite{cho2024cat} and RSKT-Seg \cite{li2026exploring}.
+The comparison is conducted using class-wise IoU and accuracy, as well as overall mIoU and OA.

-As shown in Table~\ref{tab:loveda_comparison}, our method achieves the best overall performance on the LoveDA dataset with a mIoU of 41.39\% and an OA of 59.93\%.
-Notably, in the agricultural category, our method achieved an IoU of 61.19\%, significantly outperforming CAT-Seg (46.54\%) and RSKT-Seg (54.71\%).
-This improvement is primarily attributed to the fine-grained discrimination stage, which provides precise definitions for complex agricultural structures, resolving semantic confusion with buildings.
-Furthermore, the background category IoU reached 10.57\%, a substantial leap compared to RSKT-Seg's 0.24\%, indicating that our reasoning chain effectively prunes the search space and reduces false positives in fragmented regions.
+As shown in Table~\ref{tab:loveda_comparison}, GR-CoT achieves the best overall performance on LoveDA, with 41.39\% mIoU and 59.93\% OA, improving RSKT-Seg by 4.57\% and 3.08\%, respectively.
+At the category level, GR-CoT obtains the highest IoU on most classes, including agricultural land, background, barren land, forest, road, and water.
+This demonstrates its advantage in reducing semantic confusion, especially for fragmented or visually ambiguous regions.
+Although RSKT-Seg achieves a slightly higher IoU on the building class, GR-CoT obtains the best building accuracy, indicating that it remains competitive in recognizing man-made structures.

-The evaluation on the GID5 dataset (Table~\ref{tab:gid5_comparison}) further confirms the robustness of our framework.
-Our method achieved an optimal mIoU of 45.34\% and an OA of 63.34\%, surpassing both CAT-Seg and RSKT-Seg.
-In vegetation-related classes, our framework performed excellently, with farmland reaching an IoU of 65.32\% and meadow achieving a significant gain at 26.60\% compared to RSKT-Seg's 4.05\%.
-These results demonstrate that the proposed framework provides more balanced and logically consistent semantic predictions across all geographical categories.
+Table~\ref{tab:gid5_comparison} reports the results on GID5.
+GR-CoT achieves the best overall performance with 45.34\% mIoU and 63.34\% OA.
+It obtains clear improvements on built-up, farmland, meadow, and water categories, showing that the proposed reasoning-guided vocabulary is effective for distinguishing land-cover classes with diverse spatial patterns and visual appearances.
+Overall, the consistent gains on both datasets verify the effectiveness of GR-CoT in improving category selection and open-vocabulary segmentation performance.